JustinTimperio/gomap/README.md

   - Parallel port scanning using go routines
   - Automated CIDR range scanning
   - Service perdiction by port number
-  - Fast scanning for common ports only
+  - Fast and detailed scanning for common ports
   - Pure Go with zero dependencies
   - Easily integrated into other projects